GeoMOER/moer-mpg-data-analysis/docs/units/_unit00/unit00-02_deliverables.md

 You are allowed and encouraged to use ChatGPT or similar AIs to solve the assignments.
-However, you need to present the solutions to your assignements to make sure you understand what you have done.
+However, you need to present the solutions to your assignements in the weekly sessions to make sure you understand what you have done.
 {: .notice--info}